Stolen Confederate Monument Ensnared in Toilet Ransom Threat

 “Failure to surrender to this request by the aforementioned time will result in [sic] chair being carved into a toilet.
 See enclosed photograph,” the group wrote, alongside a photoshopped image of the chair as a toilet.
 “Yeah, shit just got real.”

 The UDC, which did not return The Daily Beast’s request for comment, told AL.com that the theft and ransom demands were “fake news.”
-But local law enforcement have confirmed the statue’s theft.
+But local law enforcement has confirmed the statue’s theft.
+A police report of the theft describes the statue as being stolen on March 19.
 Meanwhile, the clock was ticking on the alleged ransom, with “White Lies Matter” indicating the banner need be hung at 1 p.m.
 Friday to satisfy their demands.

 As District Attorney Michael Jackson told AL.com, “This incident is sending Selma back into ‘The Twilight Zone.’”